-All majors are welcome, but we are specifically looking for students with Business/Econ and Entrepreneurship background.
+All majors are welcome, but we are specifically looking for students with Business/Econ, Entrepreneurship, Electrical Engineering background.

 The ultimate goal of the One Village Philippines (OVP) project is to help alleviate poverty by empowering local Filipino communities.
 We plan to do so by designing an affordable solar-powered lantern.
 This design project aims to provide a sustainable and locally sourced solution to the issue of lack of lighting at night, and also to motivate social entrepreneurship within the Filipino community.